 Best basement floor paint: 4 quality choices

 Basement floor paint must be tough, but please do not use exterior paint inside your home (read about the danger).
+Below we link to the right roller cover etc. we use for basement floor painting.

-Benjamin Moore’s INSL-X (comes in 8 colors)
+Benjamin Moore’s INSL-X Sure Step (comes in 6 colors)

-- Very durable, high-quality floor paint:
+- A very durable, high-quality floor paint

 - Only covers about 100 square feet per gallon (lower than normal: it’s thick)